nand0p/nomadic/README.md

 As each pilgrim is just a collection of Terraform resources, advanced users can use Terraform Remote State to manage Nomadic Pilgrims, as opposed to maintaining an application deployment directory.

+### Pre-deployment Configuration

+The following AWS SSM Parameter Store keys must be set before executing Nomadic deployment:
+1. `consul_encryption_key` This key is read by all consul nodes and is needed for Consul cluster quorum.
+2. `nomadic_ssh_key` This key is used for intercluster communications, and also for Pilgrim pipelines to execute application changes.

+Additionally, care must be taken to ensure variables in `terraform.tfvars` are set properly, according to user environment.
+By default, each Nomadic cluster node will be deployed in a separate subnet and availability zone.
+Users can deploy into existing VPCs/Subnets by specifying values here.

 ### Nomadic Support

 Nomadic support is available `nomadic at hex7 dot com`.